HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Static_Container_Sample.png)

-## Inline Styles
+## Inline styles

-In **Presentation Designer**, styling options are applied directly to the selected elements through inline styles.
+In Presentation Designer, styling options are applied directly to the selected elements through inline styles.

 See the following sample static text element with styles applied in Presentation Designer: